darkobits/adeiu/README.md

 You may call `adeiu` multiple times and from multiple places in your application.
 Handlers will be aggregated and invoked in parallel.
-This allows for small, focused shutdown handlers that can be co-located with the part of the application they are responsible for.
+This allows for small, focused shutdown handlers that can be co-located with the part of the application they are responsible for or where their data requirements are.

 ### Unregistering Handlers